raulinve/Isogeometric-Analysis-with-Deal.II/step-4 IGA (poisson)/README.md

 3. Associates the DoFHandler to the triangulation;
     `dof_handler (triangulation)`

-Note: Until here the code is identical to the original step-4 example.
+Note: Until here the code is identical to the original step-4 example (exept from the fact that the finite element object "fe" is a pointer).

 4. Then the constructor initializes the **quadrature formula**:
     ```cpp